arteys/MSLASpheroidStamp/README.md

 #### Before starting work
 Nothing is sterile by default or even intended to be.
 In the laminar box, it is highly recommended to treat the molds and stamps with 70% isopropyl or ethyl alcohol before the first use.
 You can use a spray bottle, but it is better to treat them by immersing them in a alcohol for a few minutes.
-I would not advise autoclaving, and moulds and stamps, in principle, should withstand such treatment, but without guarantees.
+I would not advise autoclaving, and molds and stamps, in principle, should withstand such treatment, but without guarantees.
 It is most convenient to store it in the box of tips, this box can also be treated with alcohol and stored inside the laminar box while working.

 #### Tools and equipment